Russian Roulette (Rihanna song): Chart performance

 "Russian Roulette" debuted at number 100 on the US Billboard Hot 100 chart in the issue dated November 7, 2009.
 The next week the song reached a new peak of 75.
 In its first week of digital release, "Russian Roulette" sold 132,000 copies and moved from 75 to number nine; it became Rihanna's twelfth top-ten single on the chart and made her the female artist of the 2000s decade with the second most top-ten songs only behind Beyoncé.
 Also, subsequently debuted at number nine on the US Digital Songs chart.
 On the Pop Songs chart, the single debuted at number 36 and moved to 35 the next week with audience over 29 million audience impressions on the radio.
 In its third week, the song reached its peak of 21 on the chart.
 Additionally, it peaked at number 49 on the US Hot R&B/Hip-Hop Songs chart.
 In the US, "Russian Roulette" was most successful on the Hot Dance Club Songs chart where it peaked at number one in its seventh week for the issue dated February 20, 2010.
 It was certified two-times platinum by the Recording Industry Association of America (RIAA) denoting sales of over two million digital copies in the US alone.
 "Russian Roulette" also peaked at number nine on the Canadian Hot 100.

 "Russian Roulette" entered the New Zealand Singles Chart at number 19 on November 9, 2009, climbing into the top ten the following week at number nine.
 After fluctuating around the top ten marks over the following three weeks, it regained its peak position on December 14, 2009.
 It remained on the chart for 12 weeks, earning a Gold certification from the Recording Industry Association of New Zealand.
 "Russian Roulette" debuted on the Australian Singles Chart, at number 11 on November 16, 2009.
 The following week it climbed to its peak of number seven.
 It remained in the top ten for three consecutive weeks and 12 weeks on the chart in total.
-It has been certified Gold by the Australian Recording Industry Association denoting sales of 35,000 copies.
+It has been certified double platinum by the Australian Recording Industry Association (ARIA) denoting 140,000 equivalent units.

 "Russian Roulette" entered the UK Singles Chart at number six on November 29, 2009.
 The following week, it rose to its peak of number two, giving Rihanna her eleventh top five single in the country.
 Simultaneously, it peaked at number one on the UK R&B Chart and remained at the top for three consecutive weeks.
 It was certified Silver in the United Kingdom on February 12, 2010, after selling 200,000 copies.
 As of August 2011, the single has sold over 360,000 copies in the United Kingdom.
 Elsewhere in Europe, the song managed to top the charts in Norway, Slovakia, and Switzerland, and attained top five positions in Austria, Belgium, Finland, France, Germany, Hungary, Ireland, Scotland and Sweden.
 It also reached the top ten in Denmark, Italy and Spain.